Barn2Door-Inc/pull-request-analytics-action/README.md

 ## Privacy and Data Handling

 **pull-request-analytics-action** is designed with privacy and data security as paramount concerns.
 The action operates statelessly, meaning it neither stores nor transmits any data obtained during its execution.
 All operations are conducted entirely within the GitHub environment to ensure the utmost privacy and security of user data.

-In version `v2`, to better understand user needs and to allocate resources more efficiently for the action's development, some non-sensitive input data are transmitted to Mixpanel.
-This is strictly limited to inputs that do not compromise the security or privacy of your projects.
-The complete list of inputs sent can be reviewed in [this file](https://github.com/AlexSim93/pull-request-analytics-action/tree/v2/src/analytics/sendActionRun.ts).

-Data transmission to Mixpanel can be disabled by setting the `ALLOW_ANALYTICS` input to `false`.
-However, we strongly encourage you not to disable this feature.
-The data sent poses no threat to your project's security or privacy but can significantly aid in the development and improvement of **pull-request-analytics-action**.

 ## Usage Limitations